muliarska/Twitter-sentiment-analysis/README.md

 [Resource from which this database is taken](http://www.saifmohammad.com/WebPages/AffectIntensity.htm)

 The output data is statistics that are visualized using pie and bar charts.

+## Conributing
+Currently, I am a sole contributor of this repository.

+## License
+Distributed under the MIT License.
+See [LICENSE](https://github.com/muliarska/homeworks_ucu/blob/master/LICENSE) for more information.

 ## Credits
 ### Yana Muliarska, Computer Science student in Ukrainian Catholic University, 2020